xrcollaboratory/edu.cornell.xrc.toolkit.core/Documentation~/index.md

 ## Overview

 <!--  Provide a brief, high-level explanation of the package.-->
 The XRC Core package is a utility package that serves as the foundation for other XRC packages.
-It provides XRC developers with a core set of tools to streamline the creation of applications, by simplifying the development process and accelerating iteration cycles.